 9 - Data controller and contact information

-The data controller is IFC Group Ltd (the limited partnership registered in England under registration no 2194010 and with its registration address IFC Group, Park Street Business Centre, 20 Park Street, Princes Risborough, Buckinghamshire, HP27 9AH and any other IFC Group Companies that is a contracting party for the purposes of providing or receiving services.
+The data controller is IFC Group Ltd (the limited partnership registered in England under registration no. 10014184 and with its registration address at 20 Park Street, Princes Risborough, Buckinghamshire, HP27 9AH) and any other IFC Group companies that is a contracting party for the purposes of providing or receiving services.

 If you have any questions about this privacy statement or how and why we process personal data, please contact us at:

 Phone: 01844 275500

 10 - Individuals’ rights and how to exercise them

 Individuals have certain rights over their personal data and data controllers are responsible for fulfilling these rights.

 10.1.
 Access to personal data.
 You have a right of access to personal data held by us as a data controller.
 This right may be exercised by emailing us at firstname.lastname@example.org.
 We will aim to respond to any requests for information promptly, and in any event within the legally required time limits (currently 40 days).